 Sales and product demos have similar purposes as one suggests providing a prospect with a demonstration, and the other suggests doing so with an existing client.

 A key difference is that, unlike a sales demo, no "sales" is involved in a product demo.
 The purpose of a product demo is to help the viewer learn how to use an already purchased or invested product or service rather than seeing if they can be persuaded to buy it.

 On the other hand, the purpose of a sales demonstration is to explain to the customer how a product or service can benefit them.
 The purpose of the demo is to ensure that customers fully understand how to use a product before committing themselves to buy it.

 Also check out: Why invest in interactive product demo?

 Providing a product demo is vital to SaaS success.
 With a demo, potential and current users can explore every aspect of the features on your product, see how they work, and gain relevant information about how they can help achieve their business goals.

-Creating a well-designed interactive product demo needs meticulous planning, but we know you can handle it!
-Just follow these step-by-step instructions:
+Creating a well-designed product demonstration needs meticulous planning, but we know you can handle it!

 When you're creating your product demo, you want to understand what kind of impact you want to make on your viewers.